nuvolaris/nuvolaris-training/1-operator/pres.md

 ![](./image/deployment-sample.png)

 ## What they do?
-- create a set of resources
+- create a set of resources, then control them as an unit
-- control them as an unit
+- **Operators** are an extension of the concept
 ---

 # Custom Resources Definitions